khos7990/khos7990/README.md

  ### About Me 🤓

-- 🔭 I’m currently working on a MERN Stack E-Commerence Web Application.
+- 🔭 I’m currently working on a MERN Stack Web Application that focuses on connecting clients with specific business industries.

 - 🌱 I’m currently learning React Native as well as TypeScript.